Financial Conflict of Interest in Research

 Dartmouth has an obligation under federal law and institutional policy, as well as an ethical duty, to assure that the design, conduct and reporting of Research will not be biased by any conflicting interests of an Investigator.
 The objectivity of research is of paramount importance and the basis for obtaining and maintaining public trust.
 Financial Conflict of Interest regulations related to federally funded research address the increasing complexities of the financial interests held by biomedical and behavioral researchers and the resulting interactions among Government, research Institutions, and the private sector.

-Before a proposal for research funding is made to a funding agency, federal (NIH & NSF) regulations require each person responsible for the design, conduct or reporting of research sponsored by these agencies to disclose any significant financial interests.
-Dartmouth College policy applies this standard to all externally funded research.
+Before a proposal for research funding is made to a funding agency, the Dartmouth College Conflict of Interest policy requires each person responsible for the design, conduct or reporting of research sponsored by these agencies to disclose any significant financial interests.
 Federal Regulations and Dartmouth policy also require that research involving Human Subjects is reviewed for financial conflicts of interest.
 Please familiarize yourself with the Dartmouth College COI policy and any applicable Federal policies (see PHS and NSF).

 The Research Integrity Office in the Office of the Vice Provost for Research at Dartmouth oversees all research related Conflict of Interest disclosures, conducts reviews, and works with the Conflict of Interest Committee (COIC) to address and manage conflict of interests related to research.
 If a Financial Conflict of Interest is identified by the COIC, it does not mean the proposed research cannot go forward.
 In most cases the conflict can be addressed through a COI management plan.

-If you intend to apply for sponsored research funds through OSP, please visit Rapport.Dartmouth.edu to submit your Annual COI Disclosure through the online disclosure system.
+If you intend to apply for sponsored research funds through OSP, please visit the Rapport page to submit your Annual COI Disclosure through the online disclosure system.
 The online system contains detailed additional information.

 You will proceed to a login screen and enter your NetID and password.